 “I won’t get approved unless I see a doctor who specializes in Chronic Lyme, Chronic Fatigue Syndrome, etc”

 These kind of doctors can be great, but it is not possible for everyone because of finances, insurance or geography.
 Don’t worry.
 Any doctor can help you get approved.
 The most important qualities your doctor can have are: Believes you are disabled, supports your application, able to keep good records, and willing to help you document your condition.
+You may also find it helpful to take a look here: What doctor was the most helpful for your disability approval?

 “I will get approved if I can see a specialist”